lakshanthad/Wio_Terminal_AZIoT_Tutorial/Connect_Wio_Terminal_to_Microsoft_Azure_IoT_Central.md

 This allows cloud services that use IoT Plug and Play Certified Devices to learn about device capabilities from this repository.

-Previously, the DTDL model was managed by a private implementation called Public Model Repository, but from October 14, 2020, it was changed to Azure/ iot-plugandplay-models (DMR) on GitHub.

 <p style="text-align:center;"><img src="https://raw.githubusercontent.com/lakshanthad/Image/master/PnP%20devices.png" alt="pir" width="850" height="auto"></a></p>

 ## Connecting Wio Terminal to Microsoft Azure IoT Central via MQTT

-As explained before, we will be using the available MQTT bridge for the communication between the Wio Terminal and Microsoft Azure IoT Central.
+As explained before, we will be using MQTT for the communication between the Wio Terminal and Microsoft Azure IoT Central.
 However, you may use the HTTP bridge as well, if that is your requirement.

 <p style="text-align:center;"><img src="https://raw.githubusercontent.com/lakshanthad/Image/master/WT_client_send.png" alt="pir" width="1200" height="auto"></a></p>